AwesomeAley/ObsidianNotes/Cybersecurity Notes/Interviewing Prep.md

 **Blue Team vs Red Team?**
 red team attacks systems, blue team defends

+**What is a firewall?**
+A device that filters network traffic based on a set of rules

 ## Encountered Interview Questions
 Interview questions I've encountered